Skip to main content

 Claudine Grammont Head of Department, Graphic Arts, Centre Pompidou, Musée National d’Art Moderne

-Anne Montfort-Tanguy Curator, Graphic Arts Department, Centre Pompidou, Musée National d’Art Moderne
+Anne Montfort-Tanguy Curator, Graphic Arts, Centre Pompidou, Musée National d’Art Moderne

 Exhibition design: Pauline Phelouzat Architect-designer